bengtmartensson/IrScrutinizer/IrScrutinizer/src/main/resources/icons/Crystal-Clear/README.txt

 This directory contains a subset of the Crystal icons, as distributed with Fedora 21.
+It is intended to be used with IrScrutinizer.
+As the collection is incomplete, usage in other projects are "on your own risk", and disencouraged.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 This copyright and license notice covers the images in this directory.